Evaluating Concept Filtering Defenses against Child Sexual Abuse Material Generation by Text-to-Image Models: Security of child filtering

 \parabf{Direct misuse.} For models trained on either dataset, regression analysis finds that raters are significantly less confident that images produced by directly misusing the filtered model are CWG, compared to images produced by prompting the unfiltered model (Unfiltered-HP) using heuristic or adversarial prompting strategies (Filtered-HP or Filtered-AP).

 Yet, as shown in Fig.~\ref{fig:cwg:queries}, \emph{the difficulty of generating a CWG image by directly misusing the filtered model remains low}.
 Obtaining a CWG image with $\geq 95\%$ probability requires only $Q=12$ (CC3M) or $Q=9$ (LAION-Face) queries with heuristic prompting, and adversarial prompting reduces this number to $Q=9$ (CC3M) and $Q=7$ (LAION-Face).
+The decrease of $Q$ between CC3M and LAION-Face confirms that training models on larger datasets reduces the difficulty to generate children, raising doubts on the ability of filtering to disable CSAM in industry models trained on billion-scale data like LAION-2B-en~\cite{schuhmann2022laion}.

-\parabf{Model adaptation}.
-Fine-tuning nearly restores the adversary's capability to generate CWG.
+\parabf{Model adaptation}. \textit{Fine-tuning} nearly restores the adversary's capability to generate CWG.
 On CC3M, raters' confidence that an image obtained using the filtered fine-tuned model depicts CWG is significantly reduced compared to the unfiltered model, but in practice the adversary only requires one additional query to succeed.
 On LAION-Face, the adversary requires the same number of queries to succeed against fine-tuned filtered and unfiltered models (see Filtered-FT-HP vs Unfiltered-HP lines in Fig.~\ref{fig:cwg:queries}).
+We attribute the lower difficulty of the fine-tuned filtered LAION-Face model to generate a CWG relative to its CC3M counterpart to its better capabilities.
+We expect difficulty to reduce even further for models trained on larger datasets or using more powerful architectures such as SD 2.x and SD 3~\cite{esser2024scaling}.

-The capability to personalize models is unaffected by filtering: we find no significant difference in rater's confidence that images generated by personalization applied to unfiltered and filtered models are CWG (Table~\ref{tab:cwg:personalization:regression}) or that images are identifiable as the child to which the models were personalized (Table~\ref{tab:personalization:personalization:regression}).
+\textit{Personalization.} The capability to personalize models is unaffected by filtering: we find no significant difference in rater's confidence that images generated by personalization applied to unfiltered and filtered models are CWG (Table~\ref{tab:cwg:personalization:regression}) or that images are identifiable as the child to which the models were personalized (Table~\ref{tab:personalization:personalization:regression}).

 \parabf{Changes in representation of CWG.} Filtering results in significantly older CWG regardless of adversarial strategy, as shown in Fig.~\ref{fig:age-distribution} and Table~\ref{tab:cwg:age:regression}.
 Regression analysis controlling for potential confounds (Table~\ref{tab:cwg:age:regression}) finds that raters' perceive the CWG produced by Filtered-HP trained on CC3M as 7.89 years older compared to Unfiltered-HP (LAION-Face: 7.26 years older).
 Using adversarial prompting on filtered models reduces the gap to 6 years, and fine tuning even further to less than 3 years.
 Fig.~\ref{fig:cwg_age_shift} shows examples of the age shift.